Bond Hearing Attorney

 And there are times, your family member might get moved to an immigration jail in Texas or New Mexico.

-For your convenience, click here for the online Immigration and Customs Enforcement (ICE) Detention Facility Locator.
+Since the Department of Homeland Security continues to build new detention facilities and closes older ones, click here for the link for the online Immigration and Customs Enforcement (ICE) Detention Facility Locator.